Natural Remedies for Psoriasis

 Now we’ve looked at the causes, we will now look at the things to do when it comes to natural remedies for psoriasis.

 Diet is considered to be the most important factor when treating psoriasis.
 A high alkaline, low acidic diet is recommended.
 To know the PH of individual foods, we suggest you buy the book – The Acid Alkaline Food Guide – Dr Susan Brown and Larry Trivieri, Jr.

+When looking at natural remedies for psoriasis we cannot ignore the mental aspect.
 What non-prescription and prescription drugs are you taking?
 Your non-prescription and prescription are partially the reason that you have this illness or disease – you need to get off these medications but do so only under the guidance of a licensed health care practitioner.

 Stress is another big factor affecting this condition.
 Here are some things you can do to combat stress and restore balance:

 Go to a Dr Morter BEST (Bio-Energetic Synchronisation Technique) Practitioner.

 - Sign up for Energetic Re-Balancing: 2 practitioners to consider are:

 - Stephen Lewis, founder of the Aim Program.
 Find out more by clicking here.

 - Vital Balancing.
 Find out more by clicking here.